microsoft/SpeechT5/SpeechLM/README.md

 ## ASR on LibriSpeech
 ### Data preparation
 Please follow the steps of wav2vec 2.0 manifest [here](https://github.com/pytorch/fairseq/tree/main/examples/wav2vec#prepare-training-data-manifest) to prepare `train.tsv` and `train.ltr`.
-We also provided exmples [here](https://github.com/microsoft/SpeechT5/tree/main/SpeechLM/dataset/LibriSpeech/asr/).
 You should make sure the vocabulary [`dict.ltr.txt`](https://github.com/microsoft/SpeechT5/tree/main/SpeechLM/dataset/LibriSpeech/asr/dict.ltr.txt) is the same as that used for the pre-trained model.

+Put yout prepared data into `$data_dir`, we provided eamples in [`dataset/LibriSpeech/asr`](https://github.com/microsoft/SpeechT5/tree/main/SpeechLM/dataset/LibriSpeech/asr/).

 ### Fine-tune a CTC model
 - Fine-tune the base model
     ```bash